-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed this medication.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medicine.

-It is not likely that other drugs you take orally or inject will have an effect on topically applied methyl salicylate.
-But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Medicine used on the skin is not likely to be affected by other drugs you use, but many drugs can interact.
+Tell your doctor about all your current medicines, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Salonpas Pain Patch (methyl salicylate topical)